 20 Interesting and Random Facts About Cars

-These car facts could be useful for bar trivia
+These interesting facts about cars could be useful for bar trivia!

 1. The most stolen car in the United States is the Honda Accord.